- Home

 The tool defaults to neutral Spanish that's broadly understandable across Latin America and Spain.
 For very casual dialogue, it leans toward commonly understood informal expressions rather than heavy regional slang from any single country.

-Can I use this for official Korean manhwa that already has partial translations?▾
+Can I use this for Korean manhwa images I have permission to work with?▾

-The tool works with any Korean manhwa image, regardless of whether an official translation exists.
+The tool works with Korean manhwa images you have permission to work with.
 It processes the Korean text directly from the uploaded image each time.

 Horror Thriller Manhwa Translation Guide